Kahler-Einstein metrics with edge singularities: Introduction

 Before stating our results, let us mention some other recent articles concerning existence.
-Quickly capitalizing on the linear estimates in \cite{D}, and originally part of the collaboration leading to the current article, Brendle \cite{Br} adapted the classical estimates of Aubin and Yau to obtain existence of Ricci-flat KE edge metrics with $\be\in(0,\frac12]$.
-In a different direction, and allowing $\D$ to have simple normal crossings, Berman \cite{Berm} showed how to bypass the openess problem and produce KE metrics whose volume form is asymptotic to that of an edge metric by using a variational approach.
-Finally, a quite different approach to existence and also allowing divisors with simple normal crossings, based on approximation by smooth metrics, has appeared in a recent article by Campana, Guenancia and P\v aun \cite{CGP} in the case of nonpositive curvature with $\be\in(0,\frac12]$.
-However, neither of these methods give good information about the regularity of the solution metric at the divisor.
+As already outlined in \cite{Ma0}, if one were to have linear estimates such as the ones obtained by Donaldson \cite{D}, and if $\be\in(0,\frac12]$, so that the curvature of the reference metric is bounded, then it is possible to adapt the classical Aubin--Yau a priori estimates, and hence obtain existence when $\mu\le 0$.
+This was carried out in \cite{Br}.
+Another quite different approach to existence for $\be\in(0,\frac12]$ and $\mu\le0$ but allowing divisors with simple normal crossings, based on approximation by smooth metrics (and thus avoiding the linear estimates), is due to Campana, Guenancia and P\v aun \cite{CGP}.
+Both \cite{Br,CGP} appeared around the same time as the present article.
+Finally, in a different direction, Berman \cite{Berm} showed how to bypass the linear estimates and produce KE metrics whose volume form is asymptotic to that of an edge metric using a variational approach.
+However, neither of these methods give good information about the regularity or the geometry of the solution metric near the divisor.

-We now state our main results more precisely.
-All the relevant notation is defined in Sections \ref{PrelimSection} and \ref{LinearSection}.